mixxxdj/website/content/news/XXXX-XX-XX-gsoc-2026-final-report-latenight-qml.md

 ### 64 samplers without a separate skin

-The old widget-based LateNight setup used a separate `LateNight (64 Samplers)` skin for a high sampler count.
-LateNight QML can expose 4, 8, 16, 32, 48, and 64 samplers directly from the same skin without constructing every expanded sampler at once.
-Rows are reused, expanded content is cached, and warming happens sequentially, keeping the larger rack manageable while preserving the rest of the layout.
-This is one of the places where QML’s dynamic composition makes a unified skin possible without giving up the practical performance considerations that made a separate skin useful before.
+The legacy widget-based LateNight skin offered up to 16 samplers, while the separate `LateNight (64 Samplers)` skin supported higher sampler counts.
+LateNight QML brings these choices into the same skin, exposing 4, 8, 16, 32, 48, and 64 samplers without constructing every expanded sampler at once.
+Expanded sampler rows are cached and warmed sequentially, meaning the expanded content is prepared one row at a time.
+This keeps the larger rack manageable while preserving the rest of the layout.
+It is one of the places where QML’s dynamic composition makes a unified skin possible without giving up the practical performance considerations that made a separate skin useful before.

 <!-- TODO: Add a 64-sampler GIF, video, or screenshot here. -->

-The final result is intentionally recognisable.
-QML gives us a different implementation and more adaptable layout primitives, but the Classic scheme should still feel like LateNight, and PaleMoon should still feel like the alternate LateNight scheme that existing users know.
+Although QML requires a different implementation, it offers more flexible layout building blocks.
+The Classic color scheme is still reminiscent of the old LateNight skin, and the QML adaptation for PaleMoon helps existing users feel right at home.

 ## Startup experience and performance improvements